Resources

 Includem

 Includem works with young people and families to help them transform their lives.
-They work with social services, schools and criminal justice services to identify which young people could benefit from support, then engage with the young person and their family or carer to develop a package tailored to their specific needs.
+They work with social services, schools, partner services and criminal justice services to identify children and young people who could benefit from support, then engage with the young person and their family or carer to develop a package tailored to their specific needs that promote positive life choices and brighter futures.

 Helpline number: 0808 800 0408